lolive/shinyshell-base/README.md

 ## markdown  :

+Displays a .md file as HTML

 Displays an HTML conversion of the given Markdown file.

 ## readme_package PACKAGE :

+View a README of a package.

 Displays the README of the package $PACKAGE.